This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mirjam

 Mirjam is like a golden thread that is woven throughout the Kalk Bay community – a community that she cares deeply about and that we are lucky to have our studio and shop in.
-She has a special knack for tapping into someone’s talents and gentle guiding them to their full potential.
+She has a special knack for tapping into someone’s talents and gently guiding them to their full potential.

 Please can you tell us a little bit about yourself